 Horticulturally, this was a very big challenge.
-The bund would be South facing so water would be an issue.
+The green wall or ‘bund’, would be South facing so water would be an issue.
 It was 10m high, built to a batter, using a reinforced mesh system retained by steel cages.
-Clearly perfect conditions for plants to thrive !!!!
+Arguably not the best conditions for plants to survive!

 Upon consultation with the site team, we identified the quantity and type of topsoil needed.
 We then needed to maximise the water retention within the bank so we incorporated over 200kg of water retention granules.
 Commonly known as swell gel, this product looks like salt/sugar granules when delivered but swells when water is introduced.
 It can then be a source for water for nearby plants for up to 5 years.

 On top of this a bespoke irrigation system was designed which would allow a controlled water management.

 Next… the plants.
 It is always prudent to observe known growth habits, preferences, likes and dislikes of all plants.
 However, they can also thrive in previously unthought-of conditions and equally struggle when all factors aren’t to their liking.
 The conditions on this bund were challenging for all plants, let alone ones that are theoretically adept at growing in such conditions.